aws/eks-anywhere/docs/content/en/docs/packages/packagebundles.md

 eksa-packages   w01    v1-27-125     active
 ```

-Use the EKS Anywhere packages CLI to upgrade the active package bundle of the target cluster.
-This command can also be used to downgrade to a previous package bundle version.
+To upgrade the active package bundle for the target cluster, edit the `packagebundlecontroller` object on the cluster and set the `activeBundle` field to the new bundle number that is available.
 ```
-export CLUSTER_NAME=mgmt
-eksctl anywhere upgrade packages --bundle-version v1-27-126 --cluster $CLUSTER_NAME
+kubectl edit packagebundlecontroller <cluster name> -n eksa-packages
 ```